-A well-known trick for perfect hasselback potato slices is to nestle the potatoes in between two wooden skewers, as pictured above.
+A well-known trick for perfect hasselback potato slices is to nestle a whole potato in between two wooden skewers.
 Your knife will hit the wooden skewers at the end of each cut thereby preventing you from cutting the potatoes all the way through.
 Still, unless the potatoes are lying completely flat when you cut them, the end pieces will likely fall off.
 One way to solve this is to slice a thin layer off the bottom of the potato so the entire bottom surface is flat.
 This is an ok solution except that then you end up with random potato pieces that aren’t hasselbacked!
-A better solution is to cut the entire potato in half lengthwise.
+A better solution is to cut the entire potato in half lengthwise (see first photo above).
 This way, it lays completely flat, ensuring perfect slices with no part of the potato wasted.
 It also creates a more reasonable serving size – half of a potato versus an entire one.

 Serve Hasselback Potatoes Over Roasted Red Onions with dollops of Chive Sour Cream or Roasted Garlic Ketchup on top.
 This dish goes well alongside any type of grilled meat but is an exceptional accompaniment to steak.